What are the bearers of truth? There are three main

 plausible alternative for the standard interpretations thereof.

-they are true or not, this implies almost automatically that
+If propositions are 'things', and if they are true or not, this implies

-On a third view, the right question to ask is what is the
+On a third view, the right question to ask is What is the

 relationship between formal and informal arguments with respect

-to validity and truth?.
-In this case, the issue of the
+In this case, the issue of the appropriate constraints on instances of

-can be put for p?-- does still arise, also for those
+sentence letters —what can be put for p?— does still

-denying that truth is a property.
+arise, also for those denying that truth is a property.

-We have called the primary bearers of truth "propositions"
+We have called the primary bearers of truth "propositions" and have

-of sentences.
-It is not important from our point of view whether
+It is not important from our point of view whether the primary bearers of

-sentence tokens or speech acts.
-It is not important either
+It is not important either whether these truth-bearers are 'really'

-are propositional things, and trivially, these things are
+propositional things, and

-entirely different from the things of nonpropositional reality
+trivially, these things are entirely different from the things of

 Similarly, if truth is an attribute, it is a propositional

-attribute not at all comparable with the catenated and
+attribute not at all comparable with the

-chapters.
-In short: if propositions are included in the category
+In short: if propositions are included in the category of 'things', it is

-of 'things', it is the meaning of thing itself which changes,
+the meaning of thing itself which may change, and if truth is

-and if truth is included in the category of 'properties' or
+included in the category of 'properties' or 'attributes', it is the

-'attributes', it is the meaning of property or attribute
+meaning of property or attribute itself which may change.

 More important than the question whether propositions (in the